Warm Caribbean VIP Escapes by Private Jet

 Barbados is split into 11 parishes each with their own unique charm and overall has proven to stand the test of time among the Caribbean’s elite getaways.
 A little more mainstream than the other islands, Barbados does lack the heavenly isolation of the other islands – even boasting some chain restaurants – yet still offers plenty of punch.

-The streets are lined with restaurants and venders offering local treats including fresh fishcakes and coconut, with the rum punch going some way to explaining the laid back atmosphere about town.
-The fun loving vibe in transferred into every pore of the island making the luxury hotels a pleasure to stay in, and guests leave feeling completely revitalized.
+The streets are lined with restaurants and venders offering local treats including fresh fish cakes and coconut, with the rum punch going some way to explaining the laid back atmosphere about town.
+The fun loving vibe of the island makes the luxury hotels a pleasure to stay in, and guests leave feeling completely revitalized.

 Typifying the Caribbean escapism that appeals to so many, Antigua is every bit the go-to island for travelers seeking a quiet, peaceful escape in abundant luxury.
 The gorgeous scenery that is typical of the region is in no short supply, and the affable locals are known for their welcoming ways.

 In terms of accommodation Antigua again solidifies the luxurious image the Caribbean has acquired, with a number of private properties providing exquisite services and the bespoke service visitors have become accustomed to.

 Having garnered a reputation as one of the most expensive islands in all of the Caribbean there is a certain standard expected of Virgin Gorda in the British Virgin Islands.
 It does not disappoint.

 Stemming from an unassuming patch of land to becoming one of the foremost top-end getaways was the work of Laurance Rockefeller who first opened the Little Dix retreat in the 1960s.
 Since then Virgin Gorda has never looked back, charging premium prices for the pinnacle of luxury, privacy and an unmatched ambience of pure relaxation.